High School Direct Admit BSN Nursing Prelicensure

 - A minimum 3.3 grade point average, and

 - A minimum composite ACT score of 24 or an SAT score of 1160 or higher.

 High school students who are accepted in the direct admit BSN program will begin at Mercy College in the fall semester following their May/June high school graduation.

 The Direct Admit initiative is a full-time four-year program that gives qualified students an advantage in a competitive market.
 Students must meet the following criteria during their college coursework:

 - Maintenance of at least a 3.0 cumulative grade point average (GPA) on a 4.0 scale throughout your Mercy College coursework with a 3.0 average in the science courses.

-- Successful completion of all prerequisite courses and be eligible for the nursing major courses within two years of initial enrollment.
+- Successful completion of all prerequisite courses and be eligible for the nursing major courses within three semesters of initial enrollment.

 - Students will not have to apply to begin the upper-level nursing courses.

 Priority Review Date for Admission to BSN Direct Admit Program